 Discussion: The formal bid opening for this project was on March 11th at 3:00PM utilizing the Rocky Mountain E-Purchasing System.
 Those present were Becky Frank, and Nate Scott.
 The Town received one bid that met all project requirements and was within the project bid amount from Wilson & Co.
 If awarded, the project commences immediately and will follow the timeline in the contract/bid documents and is estimated to be complete by the end of August so that considerations for the 2023 budget are available.

-Recommended Action: Move to award bid and authorize the mayor's signature on the contract to Wilson & Co. for the Comprehensive Roads Plan in the amount of \$103,100.00 pending the submission of documents required by the contract.
+Recommended Action: Move to award bid and contract to Wilson & Co. for the Comprehensive Roads Plan in the amount of \$103,100.00